hangwl/DataScience/README.md

 4. Zero Conditional Mean (Exogeneity)

    In general, we should expect error terms to be distributed around the mean of zero.
-If a key variable has been omitted, it can cause omitted variable bias since the omitted variable could be correlated with independent variables.
+If a key variable has been omitted, it can cause omitted variable bias (OVB) since the omitted variable could be correlated with independent variables.

    OVB Fixes:
       - introduce Proxy Variable